hackerb9/depklite/README.md

 # depklite
-Command line tool to extract data from DOS executables compressed with PKlite.
-Can be handy to search for strings or to disassemble and examine the code.
+Command line tool to extract data from PKLITE compressed DOS executables.
+Data is written to another file.
+This is useful for searching for strings or to disassemble and examine the code.

+The decompression routines are based on  @NY00123's [refkleen](https://github.com/NY00123/refkeen) which in turn were ported from @afrtiz1's [OpenTESArena](https://github.com/afritz1/OpenTESArena). @Afritz1 gives credit to @dozayon's [excellent documentation](https://github.com/afritz1/OpenTESArena/blob/master/docs/pklite_specification.md) of the PKLITE V1.12 compression format.

-This uses the decompression routines from [refkleen](https://github.com/NY00123/refkeen) and [OpenTESArena](https://github.com/afritz1/OpenTESArena) to extract the data from a PKlite compressed .EXE file and write it to another file.
-It is under the same MIT license used by refkleen's implementation.
+This program is released under the same MIT license used by refkleen's depklite implementation.

 ## Usage